bartp5/gss/README.md

 | |_| |___) |__) |
  \____|____/____/
 ```
+#gss
-The Generic Sudoku Solver (gss) can solve many types of sudokus and
+The Generic Sudoku Solver (gss) can solve and generate many types of
+sudokus (such as jigsaw sudokus, NRC sudokus parquet sudokus, etc.).
-also allows the user to define custom sudoku types.
+The gss program allows the user to define the sudoklu structure so you
+can define your own custom sudoku types.

 For more details see: